begriffs/heroku-buildpack-ghc/README.md

 Thanks to Brian McKenna and others for their work on [heroku-buildpack-haskell](https://github.com/puffnfresh/heroku-buildpack-haskell) which inspired and informed this buildpack.
-Their project got too forked and fragmented over time, so I thought it best to start fresh with a new name and code.
-For a history of that project's contributions see [this article] (http://blog.begriffs.com/2013/08/haskell-on-heroku-omg-lets-get-this.html).
+For a history of that project's contributions and ideas see [this article] (http://blog.begriffs.com/2013/08/haskell-on-heroku-omg-lets-get-this.html).